ghabs/notes.bengoldhaber/_posts/2020-11-01-october-2020-updates.md

 My presentations: A highlight of the last month was getting to present at the [Actions Towards Progress](https://bengoldhaber.com/actions-progress-2020) and [Change++](https://bengoldhaber.com/posts/changeplusplus) conferences on business lifelogging and simulations, respectively.

-[Twilight Imperium 4](https://g.co/kgs/Y7rpP1): I've been playing this board game religiously for the past month.
+[[Twilight Imperium 4]]: I've been playing this board game religiously for the past month.
 I dream about it.
 You can play online with Tabletop Simulator, and if you do you should let me know.

 [Tinker, Tailor, Soldier, Spy](https://g.co/kgs/pwPnyx): Understated and compelling spy movie.
 Slow pacing that really draws you in.